 ** For those who are interested, and many have asked about this, how you can get these prayers in a book form.
 After many requests, I have compiled most of these into the book called "Prayers, Mantras and Gayatris."
 So you can see this book and check out its contents on my website and see how to order it through this link Prayers, Mantras and Gayatris.

 1. Prayers to Lord Krishna.
-Contains an assortment of prayers and mantras to Lord Krishna, along with portions of the Atharva Vediya Gopala-tapani Upanishad, the Mere Man Mandir, Sri Dasavatara-stotra, the 108 Names of Lord Krishna, and the Sri Nandanandanastakam (prayers to Lord Krishna as Sri Nandanandana), The Krishna Arati, and the Krishna Chalisa.
+Contains an assortment of prayers and mantras to Lord Krishna, along with portions of the Atharva Vediya Gopala-tapani Upanishad, the Mere Man Mandir, Sri Dasavatara-stotra, the 108 Names of Lord Krishna, and the Sri Nandanandanastakam (prayers to Lord Krishna as Sri Nandanandana), The Krishna Arati, Krishna Chalisa, and the Sri Govindadevastakam.

 2. The Govindam Prayers by Lord Brahma from the Brahma-samhita to Lord Krishna.